oncodash/ontoweaver/README.md

 OntoWeaver has been tested on large scale biomedical use cases (think: millions of nodes), and we can guarantee that it is simple to operate by anyone having a basic knowledge of programming.

+## Why OntoWeaver and not others?

+OntoWeaver "killer features" that make it [better than other solutions](https://ontoweaver.readthedocs.io/en/latest/sections/comparison.html):
+- Reads *several data* file formats, tables or documents.
+- Lets you try various graph *structures* and contents.
+- Exports to *several knowkedge graph databases* and formats.
+- Allows *reusing* others' database mapping modules easily.

 ## Basics